-All public officials and individuals conducting business on behalf of the Town, such as committees, must be aware that discussions, posts, or other communications related to Town business on private social media accounts may fall under the scope of the Freedom of Access Act (FOAA) or other Right to Know laws.
+All public officials and individuals conducting business on behalf of the Town, such as committees, must be aware that discussions, posts, or other communications related to Town business on private social media accounts may fall under the scope of Maine's Freedom of Access Act (FOAA).
 Courts have ruled in some cases that such communications relative to official governmental matters are considered public records.
 This may not always be the case, however, and to avoid conflicts and potential legal issues it's best practice to refrain from using personal social media accounts for Town-related business; direct all official communications and discussions to approved Town platforms; and ensure transparency and compliance by following the Town's Social Media and Communications Policy and FOAA requirements.